anjanghosh963/Internship-Task2-real-time-chat-app/README.md

 npm run dev
 Open your browser and navigate to ```http://localhost:3000.🌐```

-# I've attached the Task 2 files in a RAR archive.
-You'll need to extract the archive to access the complete folder.📎
+# I've attached the Task 2 files in a RAR archive.You'll need to extract the archive to access the complete folder.📎

 ### License 📜
 This project is licensed under the MIT License.